Parthasarathi Chakraborty: Research and contributions

-By realising the global catastrophic risk in near future, many developing countries have already signed the treaty to reduce Hg use and its release to control environmental Hg pollution.
+By realising the global catastrophic risk in the near future, many developing countries have already signed the treaty to reduce Hg use and its release to control environmental Hg pollution.
 However, how to reduce the impact of climate change on Hg pollution is not truly known.
 Climate change is anticipated to increase Earth's average temperature and influence overall patterns and amounts of precipitation.
 Climate change has been proclaimed to increase Hg pollution even if anthropogenic Hg emission remains constant.
 Therefore, increasing anthropogenic Hg release with climate change is expected to intensify the detrimental effects of Hg in the developing countries.
 He took the challenge to understand Hg-natural ligands interaction with an aim to reduce Hg pollution in marine systems.
 He showed that sedimentary Hg concentrations around India are low and not alarming.
-He identified that sedimentary organic matter can be an important factor to control Hg distribution and their bioavailability in coastal marine systems.
+He identified that sedimentary organic matter can be an important factor in controlling Hg distribution and its bioavailability in coastal marine systems.

-The outcomes of his research have been enormously contributing to the field of environmental geochemistry and oceanic biogeochemistry.
+The outcomes of his research have enormously contributed to the field of environmental geochemistry and oceanic biogeochemistry.
 Two of his research articles are the most cited articles in "Marine Chemistry" and "Chemical Geology" journals (the two most respected international journals in Chemical and geological oceanography) since 2012, (extracted from Scopus).

-Chakraborty has published a number of articles, ResearchGate, an online repository of scientific articles has listed 57 of them.
+Chakraborty has published a number of articles, ResearchGate, an online repository of scientific articles, has listed 57 of them.
 He is a former associate member of the Working Group 139 (Organic Ligands – A Key Control on Trace Metal Biogeochemistry in the Ocean) and works as an associate member of SCOR-145 (Chemical Speciation Modelling in Seawater to Meet 21st Century Needs).
 He is associated with several scientific Societies and is as an associate editor of the Elsevier journal, Marine Pollution Bulletin.